mcserversoft/documentation/docs/faq.md

 <a name="utf-8"></a>
-## "The UTF-8 encoding doesn't work, I *really really* need it to work."
+## The UTF-8 encoding doesn't work, I *really really* need it to work.

 The sad reality is that UTF-8 is a second-class citizen in Windows.